-The Organisation for Economic Co-operation and Development (OECD) has described a (Q)SAR as "a quantitative (mathematical) relationship between a numerical measure of chemical structure, and/or a physicochemical property, and an effect/activity [that] often take[s] the form of regression equations, and can make predictions of effects/activities that are either on a continuous scale or on a categorical scale....
+The Organisation for Economic Co-operation and Development (OECD) has described (Q)SAR as "a quantitative (mathematical) relationship between a numerical measure of chemical structure, and/or a physicochemical property, and an effect/activity [that] often take[s] the form of regression equations, and can make predictions of effects/activities that are either on a continuous scale or on a categorical scale....
 In many cases, (Q)SARs are quantitative models of key mechanistic processes which result in the measured activity of the chemicals" (OECD, 2007).

 Uptake of (Q)SARs has remained largely limited to those models developed for properties such as aquatic toxicity, physicochemical properties or environmental fate.
 Such (Q)SAR models have proved particularly useful in prioritizing chemicals.
 More recently under regulatory programs such as REACH, they have been used extensively to fill data gaps for hazard characterization.
 (Q)SARs for human health effects remain best used as part of weight of evidence assessment rather than as standalone replacements for animal tests (Patlewicz, et al., 2011).
 This background article will provide a brief introduction to (Q)SAR models developed for the assessment of human health toxicity endpoints.
-In addition, most of the Toxicity Endpoints & Tests sections of AltTox discuss endpoint-specific (Q)SAR applications.
+In addition, many of the Toxicity Endpoints & Tests sections of AltTox discuss endpoint-specific (Q)SAR applications.

 In general, the process of (Q)SAR development may be described by a series of steps.
 A set of chemicals with corresponding biological activity data are collected.
 The chemicals are characterized by numerical representations called descriptors, and statistical techniques are typically then applied to derive an algorithm that relates the relevant chemical information to biological activity.
 Access to good quality data is obviously a critical requirement for (Q)SAR development.
-As noted by Schultz & Seward (2000), the development of useful (Q)SARs for ecotoxicity endpoints resulted from the availability of sufficient data for the construction and validation of the computational models.
-(Q)SAR models for large scale screening of chemicals and pharmaceuticals for mutagenic potential have also been developed, aided by the underlying microbial mutagenicity data (Contrera, et al., 2005).
+As noted by Schultz and Seward (2000), the development of useful (Q)SARs for ecotoxicity endpoints resulted from the availability of sufficient data for the construction and validation of the computational models.
+(Q)SAR models for large scale screening of chemicals and pharmaceuticals for mutagenic potential have also been developed, aided by the underlying microbial mutagenicity data (Contrera et al., 2005).

 However, when it comes to developing databases of human toxicity endpoints for (Q)SAR models, the amount and quality of the data needed for model building are often insufficient.
 Collecting additional whole animal toxicity data is not always feasible or practical.
 Mechanistic differences between the test system and the human species are an additional factor to consider.
 Human data would be most useful but is often not available.
 Efforts directed toward model building based on molecular toxicological endpoints are now being explored as a promising way of providing a sufficient amount of quantifiable and reliable data for developing human-predictive models.
 Predictive models based on (Q)SARs that use these types of validated surrogate endpoints will also have to take account of biokinetics and metabolism effects (Schultz & Seward, 2000).

 Skin sensitization is one human health-effect endpoint where (Q)SAR models have shown promise.
 Gerberick, et al. (2005) compiled a database of quality in vivo mouse local lymph node assay (LLNA) data on 211 chemicals for the purpose of accelerating the development and validation of new skin sensitization approaches.
-This was followed up with a second compilation by some of the same authors (Kern et al., 2011).
+This was followed-up with a second compilation by some of the same authors (Kern et al., 2011).

 Many of the existing (Q)SAR models fall into one of two main categories: either they are local in nature, usually specific to a chemical class or reaction chemical mechanism, or they are global in form, derived empirically using statistical methods.
-Some of these global (Q)SARs were recently characterized and shown to be of limited value in safety assessment (Patlewicz, et al., 2007a; Roberts, et al., 2007a).
+Some of these global (Q)SARs were recently characterized and shown to be of limited value in safety assessment (Patlewicz et al., 2007a; Roberts et al., 2007a).

 The strong mechanistic understanding of skin sensitization has facilitated the development of Relative Alkylation Index (RAI) models (Roberts & Williams, 1982).
 The RAI approach, relying on reactivity and hydrophobicity as the key parameters, actually appears to be the most promising means of deriving robust and mechanistically interpretable models that can be applied in a risk assessment context.
 These are now referred to as Quantitative Mechanistic Models (QMM).
-A strategy of how information from the RAI approach can be used in the evaluation of skin sensitization potential has been described in more detail elsewhere (Aptula & Roberts, 2006; Patlewicz, et al., 2007b; Roberts, et al., 2007b).
+A strategy of how information from the RAI approach can be used in the evaluation of skin sensitization potential has been described in more detail elsewhere (Aptula & Roberts, 2006; Patlewicz et al., 2007b; Roberts et al., 2007b).